isaaclyman/recipes-quartz/content/recipes/bulk-horchata.md

 ## Calculating ingredients

 **Each gallon** of concentrate will make **four to five gallons** of prepared horchata.

+If multiple drink options are available, five gallons of horchata is enough for 200+ guests.

 ### For each gallon of concentrate